growdigital/forestgarden.wales/content/blog/bruce-slark-forest-garden-talk.md

 Bruce’s talk on his well-established forest garden at [Moylgrove Hall](https://www.moylgrove.wales/events) was very interesting, particularly because it _is_ well-established.
 Here at Forest Garden Wales, the fruit trees on a windy hillside are only just starting to bear fruit, so it was great to see a full complement of produce on display.

 The other point that hit home is the health aspect.
-[Robert Hart](https://en.wikipedia.org/wiki/Robert_Hart_%28horticulturist%29), a pionner of temprate forest gardens and author of [Forest Gardening](https://www.amazon.co.uk/Forest-Gardening-Robert-Hart/dp/1900322021), apparently had an 80% raw food vegan diet.
+[Robert Hart](https://en.wikipedia.org/wiki/Robert_Hart_%28horticulturist%29), a pioneer of temperate forest gardens and author of [Forest Gardening](https://www.amazon.co.uk/Forest-Gardening-Robert-Hart/dp/1900322021), apparently had an 80% raw food vegan diet.

 Here are my random notes from the evening, really for my benefit but you’re welcome to peruse if you want: